kiboschool/course-data-structures-and-algorithms/src/lessons/week-03/recursion.md

     style="width:550px;" />
 </center>

-Notice that eack stack frame contains its own `n` variable.
+Notice that each stack frame contains its own `n` variable.
 We say that each function call has its own *state*, or variables that are local to its stack frame, which make the overall computation possible.

 Once the base case (`factorial(0)`) is reached, it returns `1` to the previous function call (`factorial(2)`).
 In fact, each recursive call will receive a return value, multiply it by `n` (whatever `n` is in that stack frame), and return the result to the previous recursive caller.